Mezzo and Baritone soloists, SATB Chorus, chamber orchestra

 Nuclear Dreams: an Oral History of the Hanford Site is a concert-length work exploring the stories and night dreams of those who lived or worked on the land that became the site of the B Reactor, the first full production plutonium reactor in history, part of the Manhattan Project.
 Plutonium from the B Reactor was used for the Trinity test explosion and the bomb dropped on Nagasaki.

-Here are some videos and the program from the premiere.
+Here are some videos and the program from the premiere by the Mid-Columbia Mastersingers, Justin Raffa, conductor.
 More information can also be found on the Facebook event for the premiere.

 Below is performance video of “Spoonful of Tank Waste,” recorded inside the reactor itself with a live audience.